The Met Gala is one of the biggest fashion event’s in the calendar every year and it’s taking place this month.

-The Met Gala is the biggest fashion event in the calendar, with the world’s biggest stars including Lady Gaga, Kim Kardashian and Beyoncé flocking to the annual fundraising gala organised by Vogue every year – but when is it happening in 2021 and 2022?
+The world’s biggest stars including Lady Gaga, Kim Kardashian and Beyoncé flock to the annual fundraising gala organised by Vogue in their best attire, but 2020’s event was cancelled due to COVID-19.

-As the pandemic continues all over the world, there has been uncertainty over whether the Met Gala would still take place as usual to raise money for the Metropolitan Museum of Art’s Costume Institute in New York City.
+As the pandemic continues, there has been uncertainty over whether the Met Gala, originally set to take place in May and now planned for September, would still take place to raise money for the Metropolitan Museum of Art’s Costume Institute in New York City.

-The event was cancelled in 2020, but luckily this won’t be the case in 2021 or 2022 as the world slowly edges back to normality.
-Vogue recently confirmed the star-studded event will return and has finally let us in on a little more info – including the date of the event, the theme and more about the exhibition that comes with the red carpet soiree.
+Vogue recently confirmed the news and has finally let us in on a little more info about what we can expect – including the date of the event, the theme and more about the exhibition that comes with the red carpet soiree.

 To keep up-to-date with Met Gala news, bookmark this page.